How to Make a Low Budget Movie or Short Film

 • Find local YouTubers, TikTokers, Instagrammers, or other social media personalities.
 Even the small ones.
 Especially the small ones.

-• Ask your friends and family to put your trailer and poster everywhere they can.
+• Ask your friends and family to publish your trailer and poster everywhere they can.

 • Get your trailer on every screen at every mall, bar, saloon, hospital, gym and sports center.
 And your poster next to that screen!

-• Ask local businesspersons, shopkeepers, online marketers, ecommerce owners, etc., how they market to your town?
+• Ask local businesspersons, shopkeepers, online marketers, ecommerce owners, etc.: “Hey, how do you market to our town?”

-You’ll really have to repeat your marketing for two weeks in every avenue possible.
-Get your short film to as many people as possible, and be relentless.
+You’ll really have to market for at least two weeks in every avenue possible.
+Get your film to as many people as possible, and be relentless.

 Yes.
 It’s been done before.
 Thousands of times.

-How to Make a Short Film on a Low Budget
+How to Make a Film on a Low Budget

-Here are seven tips to help you make a short film on a low budget, or even a zero budget.
+Here are seven tips to help you make a film on a low budget.

 1 Stop making excuses